-At a time where the average person is exposed to (bombarded by) thousands of advertisements every week, you must say more in less time in an increasingly compelling way.
+At a time where the average person is exposed to (bombarded by) thousands of advertisements every week, a graphic helps you must say more in less time in an increasingly compelling way.
 Your story can no longer be told solely with text; as technology develops you must adapt to ensure your messages are heard amongst your competition.

 The simplest way to bring your brand or company into the fold is to invest in quality photography and videography.
 Telling your story in a visual format is becoming increasingly unavoidable given the hyper-focus placed on visual elements by major digital outlets.
 Consider, for example, how quickly video took over the social media sphere.
 The rise of the Vine app introduced consumers to the power of 6-second videos, prompting Instagram to add video posting features which later developed into their “Stories” feature (which was originally introduced by Snapchat).
 Even Facebook and Twitter have adapted with the advent of live streaming.

 According to Cisco’s latest Visual Networking Index, internet video traffic will represent 82% of all consumer internet traffic by 2021.
 There is no doubt the interest in photo and video is on the rise.
 How can you optimize your online marketing to capitalize on this trend?

 First, invest!
 Take high-quality (*keyword*) visuals of your products and services.
 These visuals act as attention-grabbers, enticing viewers to stop scrolling on their devices or browsing the web and take a moment to review your offerings.
 Creative angles and photo composition are a must, especially when aiming to stand out amongst the crowd.

 This brief clip, for example, is the first major element to appear on Cornerstone Builders of Southwest Florida’s website.
 Not only does this graphic intrigue visitors upon browsing the website, it also illustrates the work they do in a compelling way.